Manage your world

 - Can I delegate this?
 Could I ask someone else to do such time-consuming tasks as make supper or collect library books?

 - How did I just waste time?
+Reflect on how you are using your time.
 Note: this is not the same as feeling guilty.
 The point is not to blame yourself, but rather to increase your skill.
 Move from "blame" to "learn".

 - Make your plans a part of public record - Write down your plan and it will be harder to ignore, or announce your plan to close friends or family members.